Why This New Internet Service Totally Beats Cable

 5G internet goes toe-to-toe with cable internet when it comes to speed.
 In fact, you may even get faster speeds from 5G for the same price you’d pay for the slowest cable plans.

-Starry Internet, a smaller provider that’s also been building up a 5G internet network, gives customers speeds up to 200 Mbps for $50 per month.
+Starry Internet, an expanding 5G internet network, gives customers speeds up to 1,000 Mbps for $80 per month.
 Verizon’s 5G service hits speed ranges of 300 Mbps to 1,000 Mbps.

 Compare those speeds to what you get from cable internet plans, which usually charge between $25 and $50 a month for 25 Mbps.
 And don’t forget to add in extra costs, like a rental for a router and taxes.
 To hit gigabit speeds (1,000 Mbps) on cable, you often have to pay upwards of $100 per month.